flexdinesh/git-handbook/README.md

 **Step 8:** Voila!
 You've now successfully rebased your branch against main.

+Please note that after every rebase, your branch commit hashes get revised.
+So you will need to force push your branch to remote using `git push origin HEAD --force-with-leash` to let git know that this is intentional.
+If you don't use `--force-with-leash` your push will fail.

 (If you need to cancel your rebase at any point and revert to old state, you can always run `git rebase --abort` to do that)

 ## License